ga-dc/campus/README.md

 # GA DC Campus Ticket System

 ## How do I do this?
-Don't worry, it's only these X steps!
+Don't worry, it's only these 6 steps!

 1. Click 'Issues'
 2. Click 'New Issue'